SBBT

 PNG landowner with Female Queen Alexandra's Birdwing.
 Credit Eddie Malaisa

-In 2017 the Swallowtail and Birdwing Butterfly Trust (SBBT) voluntarily helped sustainable palm oil producer New Britain Palm Oil Ltd and the Sime Darby Foundation, with the blessing of the Provincial Government, to develop a project that draws on authoritative research data in two books authored by SBBT trustees, “Queen Alexandra’s Birdwing: a Review and Conservation Proposals” (see Publications) and “Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book”.
+In 2017 the Swallowtail and Birdwing Butterfly Trust (SBBT) voluntarily helped sustainable palm oil producer New Britain Palm Oil Ltd (NBPOL) and the Sime Darby Foundation (SDF), with the blessing of the Provincial Government of the Northern Province, Papua New Guinea (PNG), to develop a project that draws on authoritative research data in two books authored by SBBT trustees, “Queen Alexandra’s Birdwing: a Review and Conservation Proposals” (see Publications) and “Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book”.
 An announcement about the project was made and there was widespread coverage in the press, including Down to Earth; PNG Today; The Ecologist; The Independent; Eastern Daily Press; BBC News Online; Daily Express; Daily Express. and Star2.com.

 The project is now in the process of building its advisory and management infrastructure with local and national government, local NGOs and community organisations.
 This short film introduces the issue.
 NBPOL has said it “… would like to place on record its appreciation for the assistance and general support which SBBT has provided to date with input on the planning of the project and assistance with publicity.
-Careful thought has been given to the original proposals for STAC (Scientific and Technical Advisory Committee) and SBBT’s future role.
-NBPOL feels that it is not necessary at this stage to call a STAC meeting, as arrangements with the PNG authorities and NGO representatives are proceeding satisfactorily, as is the project itself.
+Arrangements with the PNG authorities and NGO representatives are proceeding satisfactorily, as is the project itself.
 However, NBPOL greatly values the expertise provided in an advisory capacity by SBBT as well as their contributions over publicity.
 NBPOL looks forward to drawing further on SBBT’s advice and expertise as and when this is required.”

 Additional information on Queen Alexandra’s birdwing is available from the conservation section of the SBBT website here, from Wikipedia, and from SPECIES+.
 An excellent BBC 4 Radio Programme by Mark Stratton gives an atmospheric sense of the butterfly in its natural habitat on the Managalas Plateau and may be enjoyed here.
 Worryingly, at an international level, evidence of continuing unsustainable deadstock trading practices in this species, however unbelievable, continues to be available through social media, as in the example below.